kajall-04/kajall-04/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212750155-3ceddfbd-19d3-40a3-87af-8d329c8323c4.gif" alt="Banner" width="100%" />

 ## 📌 About Me
-- I am a second-year B.Tech Computer Science student at VIT Bhopal with a deep passion for crafting intuitive user interfaces and exploring the practical applications of Artificial Intelligence.
+- I am a Third-year B.Tech Computer Science student at VIT Bhopal with a deep passion for crafting intuitive user interfaces and exploring the practical applications of Artificial Intelligence.
 With a strong foundation in Front-End Development and Prompt Engineering, I enjoy turning complex problems into user-centric digital experiences.
 I am a quick learner, constantly experimenting with new tools and frameworks to stay at the forefront of modern technology.

 ## 🧠 My Focus Areas